kilpkonn/msc-thesis/main.typ

 In @third-iter-bidirectional-bfs we will discuss how to get around this limitation.

 === Third iteration: Bidirectional BFS <third-iter-bidirectional-bfs>
+#todo("paragraph for terminology, directions, why, example. this should be before 2nd iter")
 The third iteration of our algorithm is a small yet powerful improvement on the second iteration described in @second-iter-bfs.
-This iteration differs from the second iteration by improving the handling of generics.
+This iteration differs from the previous one by improving the handling of generics.
 We note that the handling of generics is a lot smaller problem if going in the backwards direction as other term search tools do.
 This is because we can only construct the types that actually contribute towards reaching the goal.
 However if we only go in the backwards direction we can still end up with terms such as `Some(Some(...)).is_some()` that do contribute towards the goal but not in a very meaningful way.